burnoutband/kubernetes-training/docs/day1/05_deployments.md

 ### Exercise 2 (Optional): Observe how kubernetes restarts containers

 1. Use simpleservice deployment.
-1. Navigate into the container, find and kill web server process.
+1. Exec into the container, find and kill web server process.
 1. Observe whether kubernetes tries to redeploy container.